The Charity was started by The Sisters of Mercy and the Presentation Brothers.

 homeless people.
 Having looked at many properties in the town center they eventually leased a house in Edwin Street from the Archdiocese of Southwark.

-The Sisters invited a male Religious Order, the Presentation Brothers, to join them in the project at both a personnel and financial level.
+The Sisters invited a male Religious Order, the Presentation Brothers, to join them in the project at both a personal and financial level.
 A voluntary Management Committee was formed, staff appointed and the project opened, as both a hostel and Day Center in 1992.

 The Hostel has accommodation for six residents who can stay for a period of up to six months.